codesanook/spreedly-3ds2-web-sample/README.md

 ### Frontend

-The frontend application is written react to simulate a somewhat real world application.
+The frontend application is written in React to simulate a somewhat real world application.
 To run the application you'll need to have node and yarn installed on your machine.
 After they've been installed you'll simply run `yarn install` and then `yarn start`

 #### Frontend Quickstart Checklist